-Relinquishing leadership in exchange for peace at home, I foolishly relied on the natural progression of a love story.
-A laissez-faire trajectory I would never deploy in the Silicon Valley businesses that I turned into financial success.
-I learned the hard way the requirement for leadership never ceases, not even in your personal relationships.
+Relinquishing leadership in exchange for peace at home, I foolishly relied on the natural progression of a love story—a laissez-faire trajectory I would never deploy in the Silicon Valley businesses that I turned into financial success.
+I learned the hard way the requirement for leadership never ceases, not even in your relationships.

 I care about everything I do, or I will not do it.

 Tired of a lack of genuine reciprocity, we broke up when, without addressing causation, I began to treat them the way they treated me.
-And when they then stopped “investing” in me or abruptly left me in a vulnerable state, I responded by halting my investments in them.
+And when they stopped “investing” in me or abruptly left me vulnerable, I responded by halting my investments in them.
 No longer could my love be taken for a ride.

-Precisely the predicament above describes the relationship of the United States of America and its people.
+The predicament above describes the relationship between the United States of America and its people.

 We, as a country, are in the same compounding mess I found myself in, not having managed the expectations of my relationships upfront.
-Our freedom, kindness, and compassion for everyone have led to detrimental consequences, right here on our own turf.
+Our freedom, kindness, and compassion for everyone have led to detrimental consequences on our turf.

-We, as a country, can fix ourselves by adhering to a theory of humanity for the first time in tune with nature’s theory.
-By constructing and implementing a human theory embedded in real systems that use discriminate input to produce the desired output.
+We, as a country, can fix ourselves by adhering to a theory of humanity for the first time in tune with nature’s theory, by constructing and implementing a human theory embedded in natural systems that use discriminate input to produce the desired output.